 \end{theorem}

-{\bf Remarks:} 1.
-The price for simultaneously considering all $H \in C_n(\alp)$ in part (ii) of Theorem~\ref{thmA}, as opposed to a fixed sequence $H=H_n$ in (i), is a doubling of the distance $d_{p_n}(F,H)$: For a fixed sequence of intervals $I=I_n$, the standardized distance between $F(I)$ and $F_n(I)$ becomes negligible compared to the radius $\sqrt{2 \log e/F_n(I)}$ of the confidence ball around $F_n(I)$.
-But if one needs to consider all intervals simultaneously, then for the worst-case interval $I$ the standardized distance between $F_n(I)$ and $F(I)$ is also about $\sqrt{2 \log e/F_n (I)}$.
+\begin{remark} The price for simultaneously considering all $H \in C_n(\alp)$ in the second part of Theorem~\ref{thmA}, as opposed to a fixed sequence $H=H_n$ in the first part, is a doubling of the distance $d_{p_n}(F,H)$: For a fixed sequence of intervals $I=I_n$, the standardized distance between $F(I)$ and $F_n(I)$ becomes negligible compared to the radius $\bigl({2 \log e/F_n(I)}\bigr)^{1/2}$ of the confidence ball around $F_n(I)$.
+But if one needs to consider all intervals simultaneously, then for the worst-case interval $I$ the standardized distance between $F_n(I)$ and $F(I)$ is also about $\bigl(2 \log e/F_n (I)\bigr)^{1/2}$.